marcelotto/spread2rdf/README.md

   Specifies the rule for the generation of a resource for the object of a triple.
 Currently, the following values are possible:
   - ```:bnode```:
     Generate a blank node.
-Primarly used in conjunction with the specification of a Ruby block for custom logic (see below), where additional statements about this object are generated.
+Primarily used in conjunction with the specification of a Ruby block for custom logic (see below), where additional statements about this object are generated.
   - A Hash with a ```namespace``` key and a namespace as the value, which is